-A)a.
+a.
 English currently has a course called "Modern English Literature" (3119/W)that runs from approximately 1890 until the present.
 COverage of the material is not possible in one course.
 The current course needs to be split in two.
-ENGL 3124/W covers the literature of the second half of the twentieth century and the beginning of the twenty-first century.
-The substitution of "British"

-for "English" clarifies the breadth of material on which this course may draw.
+ENGL 3123/W covers the literature of the first half of the long twentieth century.
+The substituion of "British" for "English" clarifies the breadth of material on which this course may draw.